-In the Facebook developers blog.
-The company announced that “sponsored stories” — which appear in users’ feeds whenever a friend “like” or check-in to a sponsored page or location — will no longer be available for purchase seperately as of April 9.
+Facebook announced that the controversial ad product “sponsored stories” appear in users’ feeds whenever a friend “like” or “check-in” to a sponsored page or location will no longer be available for purchase separately as of April 9.

-However, the company is far from canceling the concept of ads based on friendship networks.
-Though “sponsored stories” will no longer be available for purchase, we think it will be enhanced and included into other kinds of ads for sale on Facebook.
+However, the company still needs to cancel the concept of ads based on friendship networks.
+Though “sponsored stories” will no longer be available for purchase, we think they will be enhanced and included in other kinds of ads for sale on Facebook.

-Tell us what do you think, and is it a good step from Facebook?
+Tell us what you think, and is it a good step from Facebook?